Ultrafast loss of lattice coherence in the light-induced structural phase transition of V$_2$O$_3$

-In conclusion, we have used ultrafast coherent phonon spectroscopy to study the role of lattice coherence in the light-induced insulator to metal phase transition of V$_2$O$_3$.
-We observed distinct coherent lattice phonon signatures in both the low temperature insulating monoclinic and high temperature metallic corundum phases, but find the lattice coherence is lost when exciting across the transition between the two.
-The lack of coherence in the transition suggest that strong mode coupling results in overdamped dynamics with energy rapidly transferred to multiple degrees of freedom.
-Our data suggests the light-induced phase transition in V$_2$O$_3$ is disorder-driven, as in VO$_2$~\cite{Wall2018a} and La$_{0.5}$Sr$_{1.5}$MnO$_{4}$~\cite{perez-salinas_multi-mode_2022}, and further highlights that materials which undergo first-order transitions in-equilibrium may be dominated by disordering processes during ultrafast photo-induced phase transitions.
-This would place major limitations on our ability to coherently control phase transitions in many systems of interest.
-Further experimental work will be needed in order to understand how disorder emerges~\cite{picano_inhomogeneous_2021} and whether it can be suppressed or controlled to induce properties on demand in solids.
+In conclusion, we find that lattice coherence is lost when exciting the insulator to metal phase transition of V$_2$O$_3$.
+The lack of coherence in the transition suggests that strong mode coupling results in overdamped dynamics with energy rapidly transferred to multiple degrees of freedom.
+Our data suggests the light-induced phase transition in V$_2$O$_3$ is disorder-driven, as in VO$_2$~\cite{Wall2018a} and La$_{0.5}$Sr$_{1.5}$MnO$_{4}$~\cite{perez-salinas_multi-mode_2022}, and further highlights that materials which undergo first-order transitions may be dominated by disordering processes during ultrafast photo-induced phase transitions.
+This would place major limitations on our ability to coherently control phase transitions.
+Further work is needed to understand how disorder emerges and whether it can be controlled~\cite{picano_inhomogeneous_2021}.